Tanmoy-Rath/misc/R/data.table.md

 names(x) <- c("id","day","value")
 test_dt <- setDT(x)
 ```
 **Now this mimics a sales data of 7 days for a and b.
 Notice that day 5 is not present for both a and b.
 This is not desirable in many situations.
 A common practise is to use the previous days data.
-How do we get previous days data for the id a, you should ideally set keys and do it using join features**
+How do we get previous days data for the id a, you should ideally set keys and do it using join features.**

 **9)**